 I’m now qualified with the Institute of Modern Dog Trainers (IMDT) and run this social enterprise.
 I was a finalist in the National Animal Star Awards in 2019 in the training/behaviour category and have been featured in numerous media outlets for my work with rescue dogs.
-Canine Perspective CIC includes the following options for you to get involved with force-free dog training.
-You can download some free basic training guides here, and for more in-depth training adventures, click the buttons below.
+Canine Perspective CIC includes the following options for you to get involved with force-free dog training or join us for a canicross run!

-Our online dog training club for perfectly imperfect canines and their humans has global membership; thanks to the World Wide Web, geography is not an issue!
+Our online training club for perfectly imperfect humans and their dogs has global membership; thanks to the World Wide Web, geography is not an issue!

 This social enterprise was established due to our Canine Hope programme, working with survivors of sexual violence and rescue dogs.
 Our profits go to fund this programme, so by choosing to work with us, you are helping us to create a positive change for survivors and rescue dogs, thank you.